opendilab/DI-engine/nervex/docs/source/key_concept/index.rst

 .. code:: python

-    from nervex.model import model_wrap, DiscreteNet
+    from nervex.model import model_wrap, DQN

-    model = DiscreteNet(obs_shape=(4, 84, 84), action_shape=6, encoder_type='conv2d')
+    model = DQN(obs_shape=(4, 84, 84), action_shape=6)
     # only wrapper, no model copy
     learn_model = model_wrap(model_wrap, wrapper_name='base')
     collector_model = model_wrap(model, wrapper_name='multinomial_sample')
     eval_model = model_wrap(model, wrapper_name='argmax_sample')

+If you want to know more about pre-defined models for each algorithms and customize you model, please refer to `Model Overview <../feature/model_overview_en.html>`_.

-If you want to know about the detailed information of the pre-defined model wrapper or customize your model wrapper, `Wrapper Overview <../feature/wrapper_hook_overview.html>`_ can help you a lot.
+If you want to know about the detailed information of the pre-defined model wrapper or customize your model wrapper, `Wrapper Overview <../feature/wrapper_hook_overview_en.html>`_ can help you a lot.

 Processing Function
 ^^^^^^^^^^^^^^^^^^^^^^